maksimdrachov/zephyr-rtos-template/README.md

     The application is located outside a Zephyr workspace.

-We will be using the second approach.
+We will be using the second approach:

 ```
 cd ~